wargrey/digimon/README.md

-# Digimon: The \(Typed\) Core to Construct the Digital World
+# Digimon: Lorem Ipsum

 wargrey

-_Sorry, I will write the documentation when it is ready to use. _
+_Sorry, but it is not recommend to use this package directly._